 EPFL engineers have developed a computer chip that combines two functions—logic operations and data storage—into a single architecture, paving the way to more efficient devices.
 Their technology is particularly promising for applications relying on artificial intelligence.

-Until now, the energy efficiency of has been limited by the von Neumann architecture they currently use, where and take place in two separate units.
+Until now, the energy efficiency of computer chips has been limited by the von Neumann architecture they currently use, where data processing and data storage take place in two separate units.
 That means data must constantly be transferred between the two units, using up a considerable amount of time and energy.

 Comments are closed.